HyveMynd/Proteus/README.md

 # Proteus
 Ultra flexible api client.
 Never write a REST Client again!

+> In Greek mythology, Proteus is an early sea-god or god of rivers and oceanic bodies of water,
+> ... of "versatile", "mutable", "capable of assuming many forms".
+"Protean" has positive connotations
+> of flexibility, versatility and adaptability.

 ## Overview
 Proteus is the REST client to end all rest clients.
 It allows an app developer to idiomatically make REST calls